-(1) Church bench length in the main of floor area of main One space per four seats or eight feet of auditorium, or one space for each 35 sq. ft. auditorium not containing fixed seats (2) Library, reading room One space per 400 sq. ft. of floor area plus one space per two employees (3) Pre-school nursery, kindergarten Two spaces per teacher (4) Elementary, junior or high school One space per classroom plus one space per administrative employee or one space per four seats or eight ft. of bench length in the auditorium or assembly room, whichever is greater (5) Other public assembly or meeting rooms One space per six seats or eight feet of bench length, or one space for each 35 s/f of floor area for assembly room not containing fixed seats (d) Con nmercial (1) Retail stores except as otherwise specified below One space per 300 s/ft. of floor area designated for retail sales (2) Service or repair shop, retail store exclusively handling bulky merchise such as auto- mobiles and furniture.
-One space per 600 s/ft. of floor area floor area (3) Banks and Offices One space per 400 s/ft. of floor area (4) 4) Medical and dental (5) Eating or drinking establishment One space per 100 s/ft. of customer access area
+(1) Church bench length in the main of floor area of main

+One space per four seats or eight feet of auditorium, or one space for each 35 sq. ft. auditorium not containing fixed seats

+(2) Library, reading room

+One space per 400 sq. ft. of floor area plus one space per two employees kindergarten (4) Elementary, junior or One space per classroom plus one space per administrative employee high school or one space per four seats or eight ft. of bench length in the auditorium or assembly room, whichever is greater (5) Other public assembly or One space per six seats or eight feet meeting rooms of bench length, or one space for each 35 s/f of floor area for assembly room not containing fixed seats (d) Commercial (1) Retail stores except as One space per 300 s/ft. of floor otherwise specified below area designated for retail sales (2) Service or repair shop, One space per 600 s/ft. of retail store exclusively floor area handling bulky merchandise such as automobiles and furniture.
+Banks and Offices One space per 400 s/ft. of floor area (3) (4) Medical and dental One space per 300 s/ft. of floor clinic area plus one space per two employees Eating or drinking One space per 100 s/ft. of customer (5) establishment access area Industrial (e) Storage warehouse, manu-(1) One space per employee facturing establishment, rail or trucking freight terminal (2) Wholesale establishment One space per employee plus one space serving area per 700 square feet of patron